brasswood/smaps-profiler/README.md

   -f, --fail-on-noperm       Fail if permission is denied to read a process's info.
 Default behavior is to skip the process and continue running
   -j, --json                 Output newline delimited JSON instead of TSV to stdout -g, --graph <GRAPH>        Save graph as SVG to <FILE>
-  -m, --graph-faults         Graph major page faults (only affects graph, not TSV or JSON) -w, --show-warnings        Print warnings to stderr -h, --help                 Print help
+  -m, --graph-faults         Graph major + minor page faults (only affects graph, not TSV or JSON) -w, --show-warnings        Print warnings to stderr -h, --help                 Print help
   -V, --version              Print version